functional-dark-side/agnostos-wf/README.md

 snakemake --use-conda -j 100 --cluster-config config/cluster.yaml --cluster "sbatch --export=ALL -t {cluster.time} -c {threads} --ntasks-per-node {cluster.ntasks_per_node} --nodes {cluster.nodes} --cpus-per-task {cluster.cpus_per_task} --job-name {rulename}.{jobid} --partition {cluster.partition}" -R --until workflow_report
 ```

-**2. DB-Update module**: Add your genomic/metagenomic contigs or genes to the agnostosDB cluster database, dowloadable from [here]().
+**2. DB-Update module**: Add your genomic/metagenomic contigs or genes to the agnostosDB dataset is stored in Figshare (https://doi.org/10.6084/m9.figshare.12459056) and publicy available for download.
+In case you cannot download the whole dataset, seen to the large size of many of the files, the workflow will download the necessary files for each step and it will then remove them.
 A description of the agnostosDB files can be found in the [AgnostosDB_README.md](AgnostosDB_README.md).

 -   The DB-update workflow is in the [db_update/](db_update) folder.
 To run it, you just need to enter the folder, modify the [config.yaml](db_update/config/config.yaml) and [config_communities.yaml](db_update/config/config_communities.yaml) files specifying your input data and the output paths, and then run the command: